cs194-126/lab1/README.md

 ### Software
 In the included example code, you have `DigitalOut led(LED1)`, which creates an object of class `DigitalOut` (with one argument, PinName `LED1`) as `led`.
 For this assignment, the following other classes may be helpful:
  - `DigitalIn(PinName, mode)`: a digital input object, with an optional `mode` parameter (configurable as `PullUp` or `PullDown`).
-Objects can be read as a int, returning 0 when the input is low and 1 when the input is high.
+Objects can be read as an int, returning 0 when the input is low and 1 when the input is high.
  - `PwmOut(PinName)`: a PWM output.
 A float can be assigned to this object, setting the duty cycle (fraction of time the output is high, `1.0f` = 1 period).
 The default period is 20ms, which is fast enough for LED dimming.

 Note that if you simply vary the PWM output to a LED linearly, you will get nonlinear perceived brightness (see [Stevens' power law](https://en.wikipedia.org/wiki/Stevens%27_power_law) for more information).
 To compensate, you want the PWM duty cycle to be the square of the desired perceived brightness.

 See the Checkoff Spec for more details of what your firmware should do.
 There are many ways to structure your code to achieve the desired effect, some easier and cleaner than others, but checkoff will not take into account code quality.

 ## Checkoff Spec
 _How to get credit for what you did!_

-Objective: demonstrate you can use a breadboard, set up some basic circuits, write some basic code, and compile and deploy it.
+Objective: demonstrate you can use a breadboard, wire up an external switch and LED, write code to make them do something cool, and compile and deploy it.

 1. Show us your circuit with firmware running.
-A LED should be pulsing, approximately linearly varying in perceived intensity from 0-100% brightness then ramping back down to 0%, with a full cycle taking approximately 2 seconds.
+A LED should be "pulsing": approximately linearly varying in perceived intensity from 0-100% brightness then ramping back down to 0%, with a full cycle taking approximately 2 seconds.
 The ramping should appear smooth.
 2. Press and hold the button.
 The LED intensity should freeze at the point where the button is pressed.
 After the button is released, the LED should continue pulsing as described in the previous section.
 3. We may ask you to show your code as well as explain parts of it.
 Make sure you understand everything you write!

 _Note: no code needs to be submitted._